 Recent research has shown that mums who eat a high fat and/or high sugar diet during pregnancy can have babies who are predisposed to obesity and when children, to having metabolic syndrome (the precursor to type 2 diabetes).

 It’s equally important not to undereat.
 Many studies show that mums who do so increase their child’s risk of developing obesity and related diseases (e.g. heart disease, diabetes, cancer).
 It is believed that the baby in the womb makes adaptations to the ‘famine’ to prepare him or herself for life after birth.
 Far from being protective, these changes make the child more vulnerable to obesity and disease.

 Men who are obese are three times more likely to have a low sperm count than men of the same background and age who are of a healthy weight.
-Obese men are also more likely to have sperm that have problems swimming and are misshaped.
+Obese men are also more likely to have sperm that has problems swimming and are misshaped.
 This can reduce fertility or cause infertility.
 What’s more, obese men have lower levels of the male sex hormone, testosterone, and higher levels of the female hormone oestrogen.
 This is because fat cells make oestrogen in men and women and is why overweight men often develop breasts.